muralikrish9/TaskHub/replit.md

-# GetShitDone - Chrome AI Extension
+# TaskHub - Chrome AI Extension

 ## Project Overview

-**GetShitDone** is a Chrome extension built for the Google Chrome Built-in AI Challenge 2025.
+**TaskHub** is a Chrome extension built for the Google Chrome Built-in AI Challenge 2025.
 The extension automates knowledge work tracking by converting highlighted text into structured tasks using Chrome's built-in AI APIs (Prompt, Summarizer, Writer).
 It generates daily work summaries with time tracking and project breakdowns, all processed locally for privacy.

 **Hackathon**: Google Chrome Built-in AI Challenge 2025
 **Deadline**: November 1, 2025